-1. On the Programs page (see the previous section for instructions), click the View/edit ranks for this program link.
+1. On the Programs page (see the previous section for instructions), click the program’s name to view the ranks for that program.

-2. You see the list of ranks for the program.
+2. You see the program’s information (Name, Description, number of students attached, Connected Memberships).
 From here, you can:

-- Delete: Click the Delete link to remove the rank.
-Remember, a program needs at least one rank, so you can’t delete all ranks.
-Also, like with programs, if any students have this rank attached, you will not be able to delete it.
-You will need to remove the rank from all students (active and inactive) before you can delete the rank.
+- Delete program: Click the large three vertical dots and then click Delete to permanently delete the program.
+If any students have the program attached, you will not be able to delete it.
+You will need to remove the program from all students (active and inactive) first.

-- Abbr: (Optional) Type an abbreviation for the rank’s name.
+5. (Optional) If desired, add an abbreviation for the belt.

 Programs have two main jobs in Kicksite: